ogade9/SQL-Portfolio/README.md

 # SQL-Portfolio
-A repository with projects I made in SQL
+A repository with projects I made in Postgres SQL